-The year 1920 was important for the North West, when Major Norman Brearley flew to the region in a bid to start a commercial airline.
-On his first visit he landed at Yanrey, picked up Mrs. de Pledge and another passenger, Henry Parsley who became the first airborne passengers to land at Onslow.
-Yanrey continued its aeronautical connections with an air force unit stationed at the property during World War Two.
+The year 1920 was important for the North West when Major Nonnan Brearley flew to the region in a bid to start a commercial airline.
+On his first visit he landed at Yanrey, picked up Mrs de Pledge and another passenger Henry Parsley, who became the first airborne passengers to land at Onslow.
+Yanrey continued its aeronautical connections with an air force unit stationed at the property during World Ware Two.

-According to the reminiscences of former Ashburton Roads Board President Ashley Paterson, the last overland droving of a significant number of sheep occurred in 1953 out of Yanrey, with the manager at the time taking sheep from Kooline to Bullara.
+According to the reminiscences of former Ashburton Roads Board President Ashley Paterson, the last overland droving of a significant number of sheep occurred in 1953 out of Yanrey.
+The manager at the time took sheep from Kooline to Bullara.
 On the death of de Pledge in 1954, Yanrey Station passed to his daughters, Maud Alston and Patricia de Pledge.
 The homestead has changed very little over the years, other than maintenance repairs.
 As at 2016, the homestead is still in the ownership of the de Pledge family.

-Exterior: Yanrey Homestead is located approximately 45 kilometres north of the North-West Costal Highway off Yanrey Road.
-The homestead building is surrounded by an area of green lawn and a variety of mature trees, which contrast with the vast pastoral landscaped beyond.
+Exterior: Yanrey Homestead is located approximately 45 kilometres north of the North-West Coastal Highway off Yanrey Road.
+The homestead building is surrounded by an area of green lawn and a variety of mature trees, which contrast with the vast pastoral landscape beyond.